sara-sabr/ITStrategy/_pages/en/references.md

 ## Learning Resources

-- [AWS Certifications](https://aws.amazon.com/certification/): A host of AWS Ceritifications including Solutions Architecture, SysOps Administrator, DevOps Engineer, Machine Learning Speciality, Big Data, and more.
+- [AWS Certifications](https://aws.amazon.com/certification/): A host of AWS Certifications including Solutions Architecture, SysOps Administrator, DevOps Engineer, Machine Learning Speciality, Big Data, and more.
 Lots of online material available to study including [AWS Tutorial Series](https://www.youtube.com/channel/UClLLJjpSWRRa1BosQrNVDjA) and their own documentation such as the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)
 - [Azure Certifications](https://www.microsoft.com/en-us/learning/azure-exams.aspx): Offers a list of certifications and associated online training to prepare.
 For example, courses on [Developing Solutions for Microsoft Azure](https://docs.microsoft.com/fr-fr/learn/certifications/exams/az-204?wt.mc_id=learningredirect_certs-web-wwl) which is followed by a "Ways to prepare" section with content available to study.
 - [MOOC](https://www.mooc.org/): Massive Open Online Courses (MOOCs) are free online courses available for anyone to enroll.
 MOOCs provide an affordable and flexible way to learn new skills, advance your career and deliver quality educational experiences at scale.
 - [Coursera](https://www.coursera.org/): Develop your skills with online courses, certificates and diplomas offered by the best universities and companies in the world